 Director of Lending

-Claire’s responsibilities include (i) vetting initial applications (with Charlie and Nanci), (ii) underwriting loan requests for creditworthiness and viability, (iii) preparing the credit memo for the Loan Committee, and (iv) after loan approval, monitoring the preparation of closing documents and loan closings.
+Peter and his team‘s responsibilities include (i) vetting initial applications (with Charlie and Nanci), (ii) underwriting loan requests for creditworthiness and viability, (iii) preparing the credit memo for the Loan Committee, and (iv) after loan approval, monitoring the preparation of closing documents and loan closings.

 As Finance Manager of the Disability Opportunity Fund, Marianne is responsible for the day to day financial and bookkeeping operations of the company, including the preparation of financial statements, the issuance of external and interim reports for various agencies and not-for-profit organizations, and the maintenance of regulatory compliance with banking and other financial institutions as well as local and state government.